 In my travels across France, I recall dining on traditional oeufs en cocotte (eggs cooked in shallow ramekins), and how the velvet cloak of cream works so beautifully in bathing the yolks.
 Baking eggs in reduced cream is classic French, and with the addition of fresh basil from my herb garden, a sprinkle or two of Cajun spice along with chopped smoked tasso, it is French Louisiana as well.

 Tasso (TAH so) is a staple of most every Cajun pantry.
 It is a dried and smoked piece of pork used much like ham in cooking.
 It’s spiced with cayenne pepper and garlic, and while fully cooked, it is usually used only as an ingredient in another Cajun recipe.
 Savoie’s from St. Landry Parish is one of the largest sausage processors around, and their tasso is one of the best in Acadiana; I always keep a package in my freezer.

-These baked eggs are an elegant centerpiece for a weekend brunch and with a slice of buttered and toasted French bread for sopping up the yolk, it is filling as well.
+These Baked Eggs in Tasso Cream are an elegant centerpiece for a weekend brunch and with a slice of buttered and toasted French bread for sopping up the yolk, it is filling as well.

 - 2 tablespoons unsalted butter